 Stockholders may communicate with the Board.
 Such communications must be in writing, addressed to the Board of Directors and mailed to the Corporate Secretary, c/o Kelly Services, Inc., 999 West Big Beaver Road, Troy, MI 48084.
 All written stockholder communications will be reported to the Board at its regularly scheduled meetings.

-The Board has adopted a Code of Business Conduct and Ethics (“the Code”) that applies to all directors, officers, and employees to help them recognize and deal with ethical issues, deter wrongdoing, provide mechanisms to report and prevent dishonest or unethical conduct, and help foster a culture of honesty and accountability.
-The Code addresses conflicts of interest, anti-bribery/anti-corruption, insider trading, corporate opportunities, confidentiality and privacy, protection and proper use of company assets, fair dealing, behavior in the workplace, compliance with laws, rules and regulations and company policies, risk tolerance, anti-human trafficking, reporting dishonest or unethical behavior, public company reporting requirements, and provides an enforcement mechanism.
+Ethics.
+The Board has adopted a Code of Business Conduct and Ethics (the “Code”) that applies to all directors, officers, and employees to help them recognize and deal with ethical issues, deter wrongdoing, provide mechanisms to report and prevent dishonest or unethical conduct, and help foster a culture of honesty and accountability.
+The Code addresses conflicts of interest, anti-bribery/anti-corruption, anti-competition, insider trading, corporate opportunities, confidentiality and privacy, protection and proper use of company assets, fair dealing, behavior in the workplace, compliance with laws, rules and regulations and company policies, risk tolerance, anti-human trafficking, reporting dishonest or unethical behavior and public company reporting requirements.
+The Code also provides an enforcement mechanism.
 Directors should be familiar with the Code’s provisions and should consult with the Company’s General Counsel in the event of any issues.